forthright48/notes/networking/network-layer/network-layer.md

 The Internet’s network layer has three major components:

 - The first component is the IP protocol
-- The second major component is the rout- ing component, which determines the path a datagram follows from source to des- tination
+- The second major component is the routing component, which determines the path a datagram follows from source to destination
 - The final component of the network layer is a facility to report errors in datagrams and respond to requests for certain network-layer information.

 ![](assets/2018-08-26-11-26-38.png)